Alternative dispute resolution

 The Alternative Dispute Resolution (ADR) Regulations 2015 therefore establish a new low-cost means to resolve these disputes by establishing independent alternative dispute resolution providers that businesses can use to provide adjudication.
 Although there is no requirement in the regulations that ADR providers need to be certified, it is recommended that you use a certified ADR provider to help ensure the quality of the service.

 ADR providers are organisations or individuals who will act as an independent adjudicator and make a decision on the dispute.
-Normally, before using a ADR provider, you will agree with the customer as to whether the decision will be legally binding.
+Normally, before using an ADR provider, you will agree with the customer as to whether the decision will be legally binding.
 If you sign an agreement that the ADR provider’s decision is legally binding, then the decision can be enforced in the same way as adjudicated/arbitrated decisions.

 If either you or the customer do not agree to the decision being legally binding, then either side is still able to go to a court or tribunal to seek redress.

-While it is not compulsory for accommodation businesses to use an ADR provider, all businesses that undertake the sale of goods and services to customers (the regulations do not cover business-to-business transactions) are required to provide customers with information on the ADR.
+While it is not compulsory for businesses to use an ADR provider, all businesses that undertake the sale of goods and services to customers (the regulations do not cover business-to-business transactions) are required to provide customers with information on the ADR.

 The dispute resolution process

 If you enter into a dispute with a customer, the first course of action is to try to negotiate a resolution that is acceptable to both yourself and the customer.
-The ADR Regulations only come in to effect if your negotiations with the customer have reached an impasse.
+The ADR Regulations only come into effect if your negotiations with the customer have reached an impasse.

 At this point, the ADR Regulations require you to inform the customer via a 'durable medium' such as a letter or email (i.e. not verbally) of: